kzinovjev/string-amber/tutorial.md

 ```bash
 $ get_ts_frames.py parm7 --pmf results/20000_final.PMF
 ```
 The script will generate a new trajectory named `ts.nc` by default (can be changed with `--output` argument) that contains uniquely the frames belonging to the TS.
 By default, all the frames with path CV within 0.05 of the PMF maximum are extracted.
 This threshold can be changed with `--thr` argument.
+Note that `reorder_trj.py` must be executed first.

 Other features
 --------------
 ### Keep the system close to the path during the US stage
 By default, when switching from the string optimization to the US, the bias that restrains the movement of the system in the directions orthogonal to the path is removed.
 It is done because it is assumed that when the string reaches the MFEP, the system will not be able to drift away from it because of the underlying free energy landscape.
 However, it is often the case that the MFEP is not well defined, so the simulation still can explore regions far from it.
 It might cause numerical instabilities and artifacts in the PMF.
-In this case, the orthogonal bias should be kept in place by changing the `remove_z_bias` parameter (set to `.true.` by default in the `STRING` file:
+In this case, the orthogonal bias should be kept in place by changing the `remove_z_bias` parameter (set to `.true.` by default) in the `STRING` file:
 ```
 remove_z_bias = .false.
 ```
-By doing so, the harmonic bias over *z* path CV (the one that measures the distance from the path) is added during the US optimization.
+By doing so, the harmonic bias over *z* path CV (the one that measures the distance from the path) is kept during the US optimization.

 ### Restart the PMF calculation for a converged string
-When the string takes unexpectedly long to converge, it might happen that there is not much time left to acquire enough sampling during the US stage (e.g. due to job time limits on the cluster).
-In this case, it is possible to take advantage of the converged string and start a new jb directly with US stage, skipping the preparation and string optimization.
+When the string takes unexpectedly long to converge, there may not be enough time left to acquire enough sampling during the US stage (e.g. due to job time limits on the cluster).
+In this case, it is possible to take advantage of the converged string and start a new job directly from US stage, skipping the preparation and string optimization.
 To do so:
 1. Add `only_PMF = .true.`  to the `STRING` file
 2. Copy the files `final_parameters.dat` and `0_final.string` from the old results directory to the new **working** directory (the one with the `STRING` file).
 3. Get initial structures for all the nodes from the previous job.
 Keep in mind that the frames in the sander MD trajectories are not properly ordered, so you first should run `reorder_trj.py` script to get them in the correct order.
 Then, for example, you can simply take the last frames of the `reorder_trj_results/pmf/#.nc` trajectories.
-4. Change `in.sh` script to provide the initial structures obtained in step 3 to corresponding windows.
+4. Change `in.sh` script to provide the initial structures obtained in step 3 to the corresponding windows.
 For example, if the initial structures are stored in the `init` subfolder of the working directory, the line in `in.sh` that writes to the groupfile can be modified as follows:
 ```
 ...
 echo "-O -rem 0 -i $i.in -o $i.out -c init/$i.ncrst $crd -r $i.ncrst -x $i.nc -inf $i.mdinfo -p $PARM" >> string.groupfile
 ...
 ```
-When running the job prepared that way, no `STOP_STRING` file is needed - it will immediately start generating all the `*final*` files.
+When running the job prepared that way, no `STOP_STRING` file is needed - it will immediately enter the US stage and start generating all the `*final*` files.

 Final remarks
 -------------